atantet/ATSuite_cpp/README.md

 Specific libraries:
 - [ARPACK++] is an object-oriented version of the ARPACK package used to calculate the spectrum of sparse matrices in atspectrum.hpp.
-- [OMP] is used for multi-threading by transferOperator.hpp.
+- [OMP] is used for multi-threading by transferOperator.hpp when WITH_OMP is set to 1 when compiling.

 Installing the code
 -------------------